Leading The Way In Vehicle EMC Testing

 Elite is the leading independent automotive EMC testing lab in North America, providing testing and consulting services to car, truck, SUV and off-road vehicle manufacturers, alike.
 Our capabilities include environmental stress and EMC testing for automotive equipment and components, as well as whole vehicles in our large, extensively-equipped indoor RF test chambers.

 Our Automotive EMC test laboratory is ISO 17025 accredited for CISPR, ISO, SAE, and OEM standards.
-We are also recognized by vehicle OEMs, including GM, Ford, FCA, Hyundai-Kia, and Jaguar-Land Rover, so our results are trusted and accepted around the world.
+We are also recognized by vehicle OEMs, including GM, Ford, Stellantis, Hyundai-Kia, and Jaguar-Land Rover, so our results are trusted and accepted around the world.

 Overview of Automotive EMC Standards: CISPR & ISO